 - It establishes identity trust by linking patterns across devices, email addresses, IP addresses, payment methods, shipping and billing addresses, and phone numbers.

 - It provides limited feedback to the bad actor, which makes it harder for them to carry out attacks.

-Kount’s Identity Trust Global NetworkTM and adaptive AI that combines unsupervised and supervised machine learning, businesses can tell in milliseconds if a sign-in, order, or payment indicates fraud.
+Kount’s Identity Trust Global NetworkTM and adaptive AI combines unsupervised and supervised machine learning to tell businesses in milliseconds if an order or payment event indicates fraud.

 Kount’s global network and adaptive AI evaluates each interaction and generates a safety rating: Omniscore.
 Customize business policy thresholds to approve, decline, or hold a transaction for manual based on Omniscore’s risk assessment.

 The effects from card testing attacks can be painful.
 Wasted product, excessive chargebacks, loss of brand loyalty, and strict fines and regulations from payment processors all add up.
 But businesses can prevent losses with a solution that delivers accurate e-commerce fraud protection pre-authorization.